boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 ### Provider Network {#sec-pn}

 A provider uses a provider network to interconnect customer sites.
-This document assumes that the provider network is based on IP or MPLS.
+This document assumes that the provider network is based on IP, MPLS, or both.

 ### Provider Edge (PE) {#sec-pe}